michaelwithnospaces/fsw_systemd_watchdog/README.md

 This process will create an executable named fsw in the build directory.

-3. Create a systemd Service File
+3. Create a systemd Service File.
+If you want to manage your program as a systemd service, create a service unit file, let's say fsw.service, in the /etc/systemd/system/ directory with appropriate configuration.
+Here's an example of what it might contain:

 To run your program as a service and make use of the watchdog functionality, you'll need to create a systemd service file.